Mr. Zsasz: Don't ask. Just run.

 - Off all the Evil Counterparts Superman has had over the years, Superboy-Prime is easily the most repulsive one.
 While the reader could at first sympathize with him a little, since he lost his homeworld, it quickly becomes clear that he is nothing more than a selfish, immoral and absolutely ruthless Sociopath who will stop at nothing to get what he wants.
 Throughout his numerous appearances, he has done nothing less than killing and crippling several Teen Titans (Superboy among them), massacring countless alternate Supermen and blowing up their Homeworlds, because he saw them as inferior to him, killing his own girlfriend because she was repulsed by him and much more.
 His most common excuse is that his victims brought it upon themselves.
 In Blackest Night, it seemed like he wanted to redeem himself, but he promptly threw his chance out of the window in his next appearance, when he tried to attack the Titans again.

-- Anton Arcane from Swamp Thing is a scientist turned Evil Sorcerer obsessed with immortality and its secrets.
+- Swamp Thing: Anton Arcane is a Mad Scientist turned Evil Sorcerer obsessed with immortality and its secrets.
 First seen attempting to steal the Swamp Thing's body, Arcane failed and died in the attempt.
 His soul, however, returned from hell to steal the body of his niece Abigail Arcane's husband, Matthew Cable.
 In the guise of Matthew, Anton raped Abigail and consigned her soul to hell in his place.
 In his new position on earth, Arcane attempted to drive reality itself to insanity, using the souls of resurrected serial killers to cause destruction as the innocent succumb to savage, homicidal urges.

-- Trigon the Terrible from the pages of Teen Titans is a demonic overlord who rules an empire where countless souls are kept in horrible bondage, with those who dare to resist (and 'resistance' can be defined as 'don't do as ordered quick enough) are ruthlessly exterminated.
+- Teen Titans: Trigon the Terrible is a demonic overlord who rules an empire where countless souls are kept in horrible bondage, with those who dare to resist (and "resistance" can be defined as "don't do as ordered quick enough") are ruthlessly exterminated.
 Trigon wishes to extend his dominion to earth and for that end, disguised himself as a handsome human being to impregnate a woman named Arella, revealing his true form and taunting her after.
 After invading earth, Trigon dominates the soul of his daughter Raven and corrupts her into a monster, forcing her to attack her own world and friends.
 Trigon's brutality extends to exterminating entire worlds simply to make a lesson.
-With no redeeming features whatsoever, Trigon is the most terrifying and powerful foe the Teen Titans ever faced
+With no redeeming features whatsoever, Trigon is the most terrifying and powerful foe the Teen Titans have ever faced.

 - Wonder Woman: